13 mistakes promoters make when running competitions

 Have you ever received an exciting email with the subject ‘Competition Winner’ – but then when you open it, it goes on to say ‘Congratulations!
 Our Competition winner is Natalie Jones from Stratchclyde.
 Sorry it wasn’t you this time, but here’s a 10% discount on our latest range of aprons/cheese/sandals…’

 Disappointing isn’t it?
 But lots of businesses do this.
 Think twice about your subject line – it’s fine to offer a discount to the entrants, and it’s great to announce the winner – but don’t let them think they are the actual winner!
-And never send out an email to every entrant telling them they’ve won a runners up ‘prize’ of a discount.
+Don’t send out an email congratulating someone for entering a competition, and never send out an email to every entrant telling them they’ve won a runners up ‘prize’ of a discount.
 A discount is not a prize!

 And while we’re on the subject of emails, don’t automatically add competition entrants to your mailing list – GDPR states they have to tick a box to confirm they want to hear more from you!